petarkabashki/pocket-commander/README.md

 # Pocket Commander

-Pocket Commander is an extendable agentic AI workflow engine, built upon the **PocketFlow framework**.
-It serves as a robust foundation for developing and deploying custom agentic automation tools.
-Instead of being just a personal assistant, it provides the core infrastructure to create sophisticated AI agents capable of performing complex tasks by understanding natural language queries and leveraging a flexible tool-based architecture.
+Pocket Commander is an **extendable agentic AI workflow engine**, built upon the **PocketFlow framework**.
+Its primary purpose is to provide a solid and flexible foundation for developers to **create and deploy custom agentic automation tools**.
+It moves beyond the concept of a simple personal assistant to become a platform for building sophisticated AI agents.

 ## Core Concepts

-*   **Agentic AI Workflow Engine:** Pocket Commander orchestrates sequences of operations (workflows) carried out by AI agents.
+*   **Agentic AI Workflow Engine:** Pocket Commander orchestrates complex, multi-step tasks performed by AI agents.
-*   **PocketFlow Framework:** Leverages the lightweight and powerful PocketFlow framework for defining and managing these workflows.
+*   **PocketFlow Framework:** Leverages the PocketFlow framework to define, manage, and execute these workflows using a system of interconnected "Nodes" (processing units) and "Flows" (sequences of Nodes).
-*   **Extensible Tooling:** Easily integrate custom tools to expand the capabilities of your AI agents.
+*   **Extensible Tooling:** Features a flexible tool-based architecture, allowing easy integration of new capabilities (e.g., data fetching, API interaction, custom logic).
-*   **Foundation for Custom Automation:** Designed to be a starting point for building specialized agentic solutions tailored to specific needs.
+*   **Foundation for Custom Automation:** Designed as a starting point for building specialized AI-powered automation solutions without needing to build core agentic infrastructure from scratch.

 ## Features

-*   **Natural Language Understanding:** Interprets user queries to trigger and guide agentic workflows.
+*   **Natural Language Understanding:** Interprets user queries to initiate and guide agentic workflows.
+*   **PocketFlow Integration:** Deeply utilizes the PocketFlow framework for defining, managing, and executing workflows.
-*   **Modular Tool-Based Architecture:** Extensible functionality through a system of easily integrated tools.
+*   **Modular Tool-Based Architecture:** Allows for easy integration and extension of agent capabilities through custom tools.
-*   **Asynchronous Operations:** Built with `asyncio` for efficient, non-blocking task execution, crucial for responsive AI agents.
+*   **Asynchronous Operations:** Built with `asyncio` for efficient, non-blocking task execution, enabling responsive AI agents.
-*   **Interactive Terminal Interface:** Provides a user-friendly command-line experience using `prompt-toolkit` and `rich` for development, testing, and interaction.
+*   **Interactive Terminal Interface:** Provides a user-friendly command-line experience for development, testing, and direct interaction with agents and their workflows.
-*   **Configurable Agents:** Supports different operational agents, allowing for various agent configurations and behaviors.
+*   **Configurable Agents & Workflows:** Supports configuration via YAML files, allowing users to define agents, toolsets, and agent behaviors.
-*   **Workflow Management:** Utilizes PocketFlow to define, manage, and execute complex sequences of actions.
+*   **Clear and Modular Architecture:** Designed to be easy to understand and extend, facilitating the creation of custom agentic tools.

 ## Technologies Used

 *   Python
 *   PocketFlow
 *   `asyncio`
-*   `aiohttp`
+*   `aiohttp` (if still used, to be verified)
 *   `prompt-toolkit`
 *   `rich`
 *   `PyYAML`
+*   ZeroMQ (for event bus, based on file names like `zeromq_event_bus.py`)

 ## Getting Started

 ### Prerequisites

-*   Python 3.8+
+*   Python 3.8+ (Verify specific version if possible, e.g., py312 from custom instructions)
 *   Poetry (for dependency management)

 ### Installation